margoterudy/Machine-Learning-/README.md

  # Results of Weighted avg
  ### Precision 0.41        Recall 0.36    F1-score: 0.38   Support: 1748

-In this model I was able to predict the following scores.
+In this model I was able to predict the following score.

 ### 87.5%

 I found better results with Hyperparameter Tuning, with a result of 87% accuracy.
 ALthough this isn't too strong of an accuracy either.
 The goal is to get into the 90th percentile.

 I believe results could improve if we have more Properties columns available.With research we could incorporate "Ensemble Methods" like bagging or boosting.